discordjs/guide/guide/popular-topics/collectors.md

 });
 ```

-In the first argument of `.createMessageCollector()`, it specifies that it requires a function.
-This function should ideally return a boolean, which would indicate whether or not the message should pass through the collector's filter.
-This filter function includes implicit return, which means that (in this case), it will return the value of `m.content.includes('discord')` without actually specifying `return`.
-This happens when you use arrow functions without braces.

-You can also allow more than one condition, as you would with any function.
-An alternative could be `m => m.content.includes('discord') && m.author.id === message.author.id`, assuming `message` is the name of what you receive in the `message` event.
-This function will only allow a message sent by the person who triggered the command *and* if the message content included "discord" in it.
+You can provide a `filter` key to the object parameter of `createMessageCollector()`.
+The value to this key should be a function that returns a boolean value to indicate if this message should be collected or not.
+To check for multiple conditions in your filter you can connect them using [logical operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#logical_operators).
+If you don't provide a filter all messages in the channel the collector was started on will be collected.

+Note that the above example uses [implicit return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#function_body) for the filter function and passes it to the options object using the [object property shorthand](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#property_definitions) notation.

-After a message passes through, this will trigger the `collect` event for the `collector` you've created, which will then run the provided function.
-In this case, it will only log the collected message.
-Once the collector finishes, one way or another, it will run the `end` event.
-A collector can end in different ways, such as:
+If a message passes through the filter, it will trigger the `collect` event for the `collector` you've created.
+This message is then passed into the event listener as `collected` and the provided function is executed.
+In the above example, you simply log the message.
+Once the collector finishes collecting based on the provided end conditions the `end` event emits.

-* Time running out
+You can control when a collector ends by supplying additional option keys when creating a collector:

+* `time`: Amount of time in milliseconds the collector should run for
-* A certain number of messages passing the filter
+* `max`:  Number of messages to successfully pass the filter
-* A certain number of attempts to go through the filter altogether
+* `maxProcessed`: Number of messages encountered (no matter the filter result)

-Those options you pass as the second argument in `.createMessageCollector()`.
-The benefit of using this method over `.awaitMessages()` is that you can stop it manually by calling `collector.stop()`, should you have your own reason to interrupt the collecting early.
+The benefit of using an event-based collector over `.awaitMessages()` (its promise-based counterpart) is that you can do something directly after each message is collected, rather than just after the collector ended.
+You can also stop the collector manually by calling `collector.stop()`.

 ### Await messages